Singapore to Ensenada By Air freight, Container ship or Road

 More about shipping cargo and freight from Singapore to Ensenada by Air, Ocean and Road

-Scheduled flights between Singapore Changi Airport (SIN) and San Diego International Airport (SAN) depart 2-4 times a week.
-These flights are serviced by Japan Airlines, United Airlines, Air Canada, Lufthansa, British Airways, Singapore Airlines and Singapore Airlines and the typical transit time is around 22h 37m.
+Scheduled flights between Singapore Changi Airport (SIN) and San Diego International Airport (SAN) depart 1-2 times a day.
+These flights are serviced by United Airlines, Japan Airlines, Air Canada, Lufthansa, KLM, British Airways, Singapore Airlines and Singapore Airlines and the typical transit time is around 22h 57m.